Income Tax on Interest Income

 Income Tax

-Last updated on February 8th, 2023
+Last updated on November 24th, 2023

 Interest-bearing investments such as savings accounts, fixed deposits, and recurring deposits are go-to options for risk-averse investors.
 Just like any other income, interest income also attracts income tax.
 Interest income from these investments is taxable as income from other sources.
-Lets take a look at some of the most popular interest-bearing investments and how they are taxed in India-
+Let’s take a look at some of the most popular interest-bearing investments and how they are taxed in India-

 Find the best plan